julsraemy/prezi/md/intro-open-data-2024.md

 ## Annual assessment

-Exercise done by the EU to measure the progress of European countries in promoting and facilitating the availability and reuse of public sector information (&rarr; _mostly OGD_).
-It exists since 2015.
+Exercise done by the EU since 2015 to measure the progress of European countries in promoting and facilitating the availability and reuse of public sector information (&rarr; _mostly OGD_).

 1. **Policy** – It investigates the open data policies and strategies in place in the participating countries, the national governance models for managing open data and the measures applied to implement those policies and strategies.
 2. **Impact** –  It analyses the willingness, preparedness and ability of countries to measure both the reuse of open data and the impact created through this reuse.